 7.5 How long can I keep cooked mushrooms in the refrigerator?

-Cooked mushrooms can be stored in an airtight container in the refrigerator for up to 4 days.
-Reheat thoroughly before consuming.
+Store them in an airtight container for up to 4 days.
+Heat thoroughly before eating again

 slow cooker mushrooms